BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 The first step to become a Masternode, is becoming a Masternode Candidate.
 To become a Masternode Candidate you need:

 * to run Viction software in a machine with a certain minimal hardware requirements
-* to deposit 50,000 VIC in a smart contract via TomoMaster
+* to deposit 50,000 VIC in a smart contract via VicMaster

-The list of Masternode Candidates will be available on the governance Dapp, [TomoMaster](https://master.Viction.com/).
+The list of Masternode Candidates will be available on the governance Dapp, [VicMaster](https://master.Viction.com/).
 The next step is to be elected as one of the top 150 most voted Candidates.

 ### **Do I need to use my own computer to run a node?**